 In these localities there will be more access for civil society to LIFT-funded technical support, research and learning when requested.

 It was intended that the sample include an equal mix of CSOs pre-identified by the team, by LIFT, and by third parties.
-The second two groups were underweight, and 33% of the sample was identified though local inquiry – a reassuring result for LIFT’s intended presence in the Townships.
+The second two groups were underweight, and 33% of the sample was identified though local inquiry – a reassuring result for LIFT’s intended presence in the Townships, because CSOs previously unknown to LIFT were relatively plentiful in all areas visited.

 A further 17 meetings were held with groups, teams and individuals in Yangon.
 These were selected either to inform and design the local consultations, or to follow-up and develop information that arose in the local consultations.

 The LIFT-FMO office provided a very full set of programme studies and frameworks, Board papers and “Call” documents.
 These constituted the document review.
-Two members of the study-team had conducted a related LIFT study in 2013.
+Two members of the study team had conducted a related LIFT study in 2013.
 This provided a useful baseline.

 WHAT’S HAPPENING IN LIFT?